Fathom Lab

 In any event, the exact structure of the housing tax overhaul barely matters.
 The damage is already done.
 Weeks of telegraphed reform have triggered demand destruction across the market reflected in collapsing auction clearance rates, rising listings, and early price declines.

-The era of ZIRP and tax fuelled property speculation is unwinding in real time.
+The era of ZIRP and tax subsidised property speculation is unwinding in real time.

 Australia’s decision to wind back the capital gains tax discount and tighten negative gearing isn’t just a policy tweak.
 It’s an overdue admission that the country spent decades worshipping property speculation while ignoring the real economy.
 These reforms are fiscally responsible and welcomed by the ethically aligned populace, but they arrive after years of reckless behaviour that damaged the economy in ways that cannot be easily undone.